 Drill cuttings can be contaminated with hazardous waste.
 All hazardous waste must be stored in solid steel containers which are subject to inspections.
-The EA has advised that it is satisfied with the proposed arrangements.
+The EA has advised it is satisfied with the proposed arrangements.

-With regard to representations received, it is considered that waste can be acceptably contained and that there are available facilities with capacity to accommodate the waste to which safe purpose designed transport would deliver it.
-The permit restricts the available storage on site and the continued production of such in the event off site facilities were unavailable.
+With regard to the representations received, it is considered that waste can be acceptably contained and that there are available facilities with capacity to accommodate the waste to which safe purpose designed transport would deliver it.
+The permitting process would restrict the available storage on site and the continued production of such in the event off site facilities were unavailable.
 The site can be contained in a way to prevent discharge or over spill off site and provide secure storage facilities.
-The permit applies the necessary controls on waste quality standards.
-There will be no risk of migration of fracking fluids that could result in cross contamination of water resources and leaving fluids in the ground would not result in contamination in their own right.
+The permitting process would apply the necessary controls on waste quality standards.
+There would be no risk of migration of fracking fluids that could result in cross contamination of water resources and leaving fluids in the ground would not result in contamination in their own right.
 The waste is not toxic and would not be stored close to residential properties or schools and the site would be secure preventing unauthorised access.

 Paragraph 122 of the NPPF requires that planning authorities should not seek to control processes or emissions where these are subject to approval under separate pollution control regimes and that LPAs should assume that these regimes will operate effectively.
 Nonetheless, paragraph 112 of PPG Minerals, notes that before granting permission the local planning authority should be satisfied that the issues dealt with under other regimes can be adequately addressed by taking advice from the relevant regulatory body'.
-The County Council has consulted with the EA which has not objected.
+The County Council has consulted with the EA and which has not objected.

-The EA has granted the environmental permits needed to carry out the proposed operations.
-The permits set out the conditions needed to manage waste and NORM.
-Now permits are issued, the applicant will have to follow the proposed conditions that are designed to ensure that operations do not cause harm to people or the environment.
+The EA says it is 'minded to grant' the environmental permits needed to carry out the proposed operations.
+The draft permits set out the conditions needed to manage waste and NORM.
+If permits are issued, the applicant would have to follow the proposed conditions that are designed to ensure that operations do not cause harm to people or the environment.

-The EA is satisfied that the permit and associated conditions will require that extractive wastes are managed in a way that minimises harm to human health and the impact on the environment.
-The operator has demonstrated this through a waste management plan that accompanies the permit.
+The EA is satisfied that the draft permit and associated conditions will require that extractive wastes are managed in a way that minimises harm to human health and the impact on the environment.
+The operator has demonstrated this through a waste management plan that accompanies the permit application.
 The EA is satisfied that the proposals are in line with the waste hierarchy.